infosia/vmc2bvh/README.md

 - Run `Vmc2Bvh.exe` (on Windows).
 It listens [VMC protocol](https://sh-akira.github.io/VirtualMotionCaptureProtocol/specification) on port `39539` and then waits for calibration.
 - Launch [VirtualMotionCapture](https://sh-akira.github.io/VirtualMotionCapture/).
 Check `Enable OSC motion sender` from `Settings`.
 Note that you'll need [paid version of VirtualMotionCapture](https://akira.fanbox.cc/) that supports OSC motion sender.
-- After you calibrate your VRM model, `Vmc2Bvh.exe` starts recording motions and generate motion file in [BVH format](http://www.dcs.shef.ac.uk/intranet/research/public/resmes/CS0111.pdf)
+- After you calibrate your VRM model, `Vmc2Bvh.exe` starts recording motions and generate motion file in [BVH format](http://www.dcs.shef.ac.uk/intranet/research/public/resmes/CS0111.pdf).
+- In order to stop recording, just exit [VirtualMotionCapture](https://sh-akira.github.io/VirtualMotionCapture/) or `Vmc2Bvh.exe`.
+- You might want to backup generated BVH file because it will be overwritten on next launch (if you use same output file name, of course).

 ## Options

 - `--port <port number>` ... port number to listen VMC data. `39539` by default.
 - `--file <output file name>` ...
 Output BVH file name to generate. `output.bvh` by default.
 - `--bone <root bone name>`  ...
 Name of root bone.
 By default it searches `Root` or `Armature`.

 ## Building